claygod/coffer/README.md

 Simple ACID* key-value database.
 At medium or even low `latency` provides a large `throughput` without sacrificing ACID database properties.
 The database makes it possible to create record headers at its discretion and use them as transactions.
+The maximum size of the stored data is limited by the size of the computer's RAM.

 *is a set of properties of database transactions intended to guarantee validity even in the event of errors, power failures, etc.